mrsimonsen/classroom-assistant/docs/linux-issues.md

 There are known issues with some distributions of Linux, we recommend using Ubuntu 18.04 or 16.04

 ## Protocol Handler
-The command we use to set up the custom protocol handler for Classroom Assistant fails on some distros.
+The command we use to set up the custom protocol handler for GitHub Classroom Assistant fails on some distros.

 You can try setting it manually by running: